novika-lang/novika/README.md

 ---

 Factorial.
-Note that parentheses `()` do not mean anything in Novika.
-They're like single-character comments.
+Note that parentheses `()` are treated as whitespace in Novika.
+They also don't have to be matched.

 ```novika
 (5 to: 1) product "120"